RightCake1/WGS/README.md

 ## 📺 Additional Resources
 Sometimes, text instructions aren't enough.
 I recommend supplementing this guide with YouTube tutorials for visual learning.
 The bioinformatics community has created excellent video content that can help reinforce the concepts covered here.

+You can follow [this](https://github.com/vappiah/bacterial-genomics-tutorial) for a more seamless pipeline !

 ## 💡 Contributing
 Your feedback is invaluable!
 If you spot areas for improvement or have suggestions:
 - Open an issue to report problems or suggest enhancements